-These procedures will be reviewed annually and as needed.
-All workers will be provided with a copy as soon as they are hired, and copies will be available at
+These procedures will be reviewed on a regular basis, and as needed.
+All workers will be provided with a copy when hired, and copies will be available at

 7. Intentionally False Accusations and Retaliation

 Allegations that a complaint has been made in bad faith, or that retaliation has occurred against a person who has brought forward a concern/complaint or participated in an investigation, may be investigated using the same procedure as for other investigations.
 Anyone found to have retaliated or made deliberately false accusations will be subject to disciplinary action up to and including termination.